computationalmystic/augur-group5/README.md

 Augur is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file [LICENSE](LICENSE) for more details.

 (This work has been funded through the Alfred P. Sloan Foundation)

+## Final Thoughts
+After many issues I was not able to fully implement my desired use case, which was to provide a metric on the breakdown of the different languages used in a project.
+There were also many issues with the deployment environment, some of which I was able to solve.
+I had no previous experience with ubuntu and only some experience with web servers.
+Overall, this was a valuable learning experience even though the final product was not very impressive.